rails/rails/guides/source/action_controller_overview.md

 ### `before_action`

 Callback methods registered via [`before_action`][] run _before_ a controller action.
 They may halt the request cycle.
-A common example use case for `before_action` is ensuring that a user is logged in:
+A common use case for `before_action` is ensuring that a user is logged in:

 ```ruby